SoftInstigate/restheart-website/docs/security/authentication.md

 ## Introduction

-See [Understanding RESTHeart Security](/docs/security/overview#understanding-RESTHeart) for an high level view of the RESTHeart security model.
+See [Security Overview](/docs/security/overview) for an high level view of the RESTHeart security model.

 **RESTHeart** is built around a **pluggable architecture**.
 It comes with a strong security implementation but you can easily extend it by implementing plugins.
 This section documents the authentication plugins available out-of-the-box.
 You can also develop your own authentication plugins.